Sources confirmed to FiftyFive.One that Vadim Demidov is in advanced talks with the club to join in January.

 On the field, the 6’2″ defender/midfielder has been described as “very brave” by those who have seen him play.
 Not the quickest or the strongest, Demidov is a smart tackler and a good mark.
 He’s good in the air defensively and is particularly good at clearing the ball with his head.

 Kristan Heneage (FourFourTwo, YahooUK, ESPNFC) has watched Demidov quite a bit over the last decade.
 To him, installing him alongside Mohammed Saeid in the midfield is a no-brainer.

-“I prefer Demidov at CDM, especially in a league like MLS.
-Demidov isn’t really a physical presence, and I could see him being bullied by some forwards in MLS — Cyle Larin springs to mind.
-As a CB, I draw comparisons to Nicolai Naess of Columbus, but Nicolai is taller and stronger than Demidov.
+“I prefer Demidov maybe at CDM, especially in a league like MLS.
+Demidov isn’t really an athletic presence, and I could see him being exploited by some forwards with pace in MLS.
+He’s not very quick, but he is a big guy that can pass the ball.
+It depends how Heath wants to line-up.
 At least at CDM, you have the benefit of his good passing and vision, but also someone that is a good defender at heart.
-He’d give the team a bit of bite in the position and free up attackers to do more.”
+Speaking to friends in Norway though he’s played most of his recent career at CB, so moving him might be a risk.”

 If signed, he would continue the trend of savvy, non-Designated Player acquisitions after Calvo, Johan Venegas, Miguel Ibarra, and Christian Ramirez.
 Playing in the midfield, he would fit an Adrian Heath system to the letter.
 Players like Venegas and Ibarra have shone brightest when given freedom to maneuver.
 Demidov would be a crucial part to allow for that.